dayjs/dayjs-website/docs/get-set/get-set.md

 Day.js uses overloaded getters and setters, that is to say, calling these methods without parameters acts as a getter, and calling them with a parameter acts as a setter.

+As dayjs objects are immutable, all setters will return a new dayjs instance.

 These map to the corresponding function on the native `Date` object.

 ```js